Python module

 • target – Target name.

-• backup – How many backups to keep (default: backup).
+• backups – How many backups to keep (default: backups).

 Raises: